-Youths infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue medical isolation and other precautions 7 days after the date of their first positive test for SARS-CoV-2 RNA, if the youth received a negative COVID-19 viral test (BinaxNOW or iHealth** rapid test) on Day 5 or later.
+Youths infected with SARS-CoV-2 who never develop COVID-19 symptoms may discontinue medical isolation and other precautions 5 days after the date of their first positive test for SARS-CoV-2 RNA, if the youth received a negative COVID-19 viral test (BinaxNOW or iHealth** rapid test) on Day 5 or later.
 If the test is positive, then the youth is to remain on isolation precautions until after day 10.

-**iHealth rapid test to be used when Healthcare providers are not on-site and in conjunction with observation by Direct Care staff***
+**iHealth rapid test is to be used when Healthcare providers are not on-site and in conjunction with observation by Direct Care staff***

 DYS residential programs serving a youth with a confirmed case of COVID-19 are to follow the reporting and notification requirements set forth in the DYS Protocol on Reporting and Notification of Confirmed Cases of COVID-19 in DYS Residential Programs.